PinataCloud/Pinata-SDK/README.md

 <a name="pinJobs-anchor"></a>
 ### `pinJobs`
 This endpoint allows users to search for the status of all hashes that are currently in Pinata's pin queue.
-Records in the pin queue arrived there through either the [addHashToPinQueue](#addHashToPinQueue-anchor) operation or by failing during a [pinHashToIPFS](#pinHashToIPFS-anchor) operation.
+Records in the pin queue arrived there through either the [pinByHash](#addHashToPinQueue-anchor) operation or by failing during a [pinHashToIPFS](#pinHashToIPFS-anchor) operation.

 ##### `pinata.pinJobs(filters)`
 ##### Params